Skip to main content

 • Adapted to mild winter conditions, showing some degree of cold tolerance

-• Traditionally, have only been grown on land that retains sufficient water throughout the Rabi season to support crop growth; increasingly adopted with improved irrigation
+• Traditionally, has only been grown on land that retains sufficient water throughout the Rabi season to support crop growth; increasingly adapted to improved irrigation

 • High yield

-Broadcast and transplanted; similar to transplanted Aman both in their method of cultivation and crop habit
+Broadcast and transplanted; similar to transplanted Aman both in its method of cultivation and crop habit

 Crop estimation methodology